geoman-io/leaflet-geoman/README.md

 // listen to when drawing mode gets disabled map.on('pm:drawend', function(e) {//...});

-// add a control button to the map which can toggle drawing mode for shapes map.pm.addControls();

 // listen to when a new layer is created map.on('pm:create', function(e) {//...});